Skip to content

 • Babies may not use the bassinets during taxi, take-off, landing and turbulent weather conditions.

-• If the airline allows it consider taking a carrier along.
-If they can’t sleep or get sick it helps to put them in it and walk up and down the aisle.
+• If the airline allows it, consider taking a carrier along.
+If they can’t sleep or get sick, it helps to put them in it and walk up and down the aisle.
 A good example is the Manduca Babytrage

-• Some airlines allow the use of child restrain systems, child car seats or baby carriers to make your child comfortable and secure.
+• Some airlines allow the use of child restraint systems, child car seats or baby carriers to make your child comfortable and secure.
 Check beforehand with your airline whether your child restraint system is suitable.
 Example information from Lufthansa – “Child restraint systems that consist only of belts attached over and/or around the backrest of the seat cannot be used on board.
 The child restraint system must only be attached using the seat’s lap belt.
 There is no possibility of attaching ISOFIX equipment.”

 Entertainment